pencilblue/pencilblue/README.md

  # production
  sudo forever start pencilblue.js
  ```
- 7. Navigate to the site root you specified in configuration file or http://localhost:8080 by default.
+ 7. Navigate to the site root you specified in a configuration file or http://localhost:8080 by default.